-I’ll write about super-helpful tips for your goal-setting in the near future.
-But starting here is an essential part of building a good foundation for your next year.
+Starting here is an essential part of building a good foundation for your next year.

 After years of doing this every December, here are my favorite questions to ask myself.
 Have fun doing this!
 You are going to learn and grow from it, which means you’ll be far less likely to make the same mistakes and be more able to create your ideal life.
 Juicy, baby!